oliverbenee/ar21/Assignments/assignment_4.md

 - About 50 hours on Exercise 2.
 - About 6 more hours on fixing everything as various parts kept breaking over and over, and writing the report.

-These are estimates, i forgot to keep track of the time.
+These are estimates, i forgot to keep track of the time.  ~74 hours.

 ## Goal
 Formulate the new project idea.
 Implement object catalogue and assignment 4.